MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 > - If you use Defender for Endpoint before using Microsoft Defender for Cloud, your data will be stored in the location you specified when you created your tenant even if you integrate with Microsoft Defender for Cloud at a later time.
 > - Once configured, you cannot change the location where your data is stored.
 If you need to move your data to another location, you need to contact Microsoft Support to reset the tenant.
 > - Server endpoint monitoring utilizing this integration has been disabled for Office 365 GCC customers.
-> - Previously, the use of the Microsoft Monitoring Agent (MMA) on Windows Server 2016 and below allowed for the OMS / Log Analytics gateway to provide connectivity to Defender cloud services.
+> - Previously, the use of the Microsoft Monitoring Agent (MMA) on Windows Server 2016 and previous versions of Windows Server allowed for the OMS / Log Analytics gateway to provide connectivity to Defender cloud services.
 The new solution, like Microsoft Defender for Endpoint on Windows Server 2019, Windows Server 2022, and Windows 10, doesn't support this gateway.
 > - Linux servers onboarded through Microsoft Defender for Cloud will have their initial configuration set to run Defender Antivirus in [passive mode](/defender-endpoint/microsoft-defender-antivirus-compatibility#microsoft-defender-antivirus-and-non-microsoft-antivirusantimalware-solutions).

 **Windows Server 2012 R2 and Windows Server 2016**: